dalmo1991/superflexPy/doc/demo.rst

    :lines: 20, 18, 21
    :linenos:

+Note that the :code:`approximator`, while being an object, it does not have internal states and, therefore, the same instance can be assigned to multiple elements and, in terms of functioning, it can be seen as a function.

    The element is initialized next

 .. literalinclude:: demo_code.py
    :language: python